"Shepherd God’s flock among you, not overseeing out of compulsion but willingly, as God would have you."

 Sam joined LBC in December 2014 and became a Lay-Pastor in March 2017.
 He serves the church by shepherding through pastoral care, discipleship, teaching new members’ classes, overall member care, and preaching when it is helpful.
 In his time at LBC, Sam has loved watching the church grow accustomed to following God through following His scriptures, particularly in its corporate obedience to a plurality of elders, healthy church membership, and a more robust view of church discipline.
 He prays regularly that the gospel would be the heartbeat of every church member, that the preached Word of God would be the center of every member’s week, and that each member would read scripture.

 Outside of his ministry in the church, Sam enjoys spending time with his wife, Mallory, and their two children, Abby and Levi.
-He serves as the Director of Student Life and Events at Midwestern Baptist Theological Seminary, where he is also pursuing a Ph.D. in Theology.
+He serves as the Dean of Spurgeon College at Midwestern Baptist Theological Seminary, where he is also pursuing a Ph.D. in Theology.
 He likes to read and write, and he enjoys discipling people.
 If you want to get to know Sam better, ask him about the Inklings or John Owen, or connect with him through one of the methods below his picture.